fadzb/cc-app/README.md

 > Note: Restarting the server will require the table resources to be rebuilt as instructed below

 Then, in another terminal, you will need to use the AWS CLI to build the table similar to the one found in the `template.yaml`.
-This is only needed when running the application locally, otherwise, CloudFormation will provision the table as specified in the `template.yaml`:
+This is only because we will be running the application locally, otherwise, CloudFormation would provision the table specified in the `template.yaml` as part of the deployment.

 ```bash
 $ aws dynamodb create-table  --table-name CardsTable --attribute-definitions AttributeName=cardId,AttributeType=S --key-schema AttributeName=cardId,KeyType=HASH --billing-mode PAY_PER_REQUEST --endpoint-url http://localhost:8000